Brief

 Forms

 Forms can have a tendency to take over a page and enforce its stale look and feel into the design.
-Users are inclined to feel sense of frustration and boredom when they have to do with long forms that need a lot of information.
+Users are inclined to feel a sense of frustration and boredom when they have to do with long forms that need a lot of information.
 We wanted the forms to be invisible in the designs.
-To do this, we used colour, styled buttons and dialogs to show and hide parts of the form.
-This managed to turn a complex and lengthly form process into an enjoyable experience while remaining professional.
+To do this, we used colour, styled buttons and dialogues to show and hide parts of the form.
+This managed to turn a complex and lengthy form process into an enjoyable experience while remaining professional.

 Adding an underwriter